-It’s essential to look after your emotional health and wellbeing during a separation.
-Whether it’s the early days and you’re just starting to investigate your options, you’ve just been told by your partner that they’d like to break up, or you’ve been separated for a while, your emotional wellbeing is likely to be taking a hit.
+Looking after your emotional health and wellbeing during a separation is essential.
+Whether it’s the early days and you’re just starting to investigate your options, your partner told you that they’d like to break up, or you separated a while ago, your emotional wellbeing will likely be taking a hit.

 It can be hard to get through the day and stay productive when you have so much on your mind and your life is in turmoil.
 It’s normal to feel a huge range of emotions, and there are some emotional stages you are likely to experience.